tensorflow/models/README.md

 TensorFlow users can take full advantage of TensorFlow for their research and product development.

-To the extent possible, models are paired with training logs on [TensorBoard.dev](https://tensorboard.dev) to improve transparency and reproducibility.
+To improve the transparency and reproducibility of our models, training logs on [TensorBoard.dev](https://tensorboard.dev) are also provided for models to the extent possible though not all models are suitable.

 | Directory | Description |
 |-----------|-------------|